FAQ for Materials Needed for Application (Application and Supplemental Articles, Required and Optional)

 - future career plans and other aspects including background and interests which may aid the graduate admission committee in evaluating applicant aptitude and motivation for graduate study

 Generally, a shorter Statement of Purpose, clearly written, is better than a longer statement.
 Applicants should upload one file that does not exceed 5MB.
-The Statement of Purpose should be single-spaced and between 2-3 pages in length.
+The Statement of Purpose should be a 900-1,350 word paper.
 Applicant computers should be set to Western European or other English-language setting.